WDEntertainment/youareanidiot/README.md

-# youareanidiot
+# You are an Idiot!

-A recreation of the You are an Idiot! trojan that's made with TypeScript (and not as harmful)
+This is a recreation of the You are an Idiot! trojan that annoyed everyone on the internet back then.

+This is a recreation made with TypeScript